Legends, Hauntings & Spooky Sites You Might Not Know About

 Every October the Little Theater on the Farm in Fort Edward hosts a Haunted Barn.
-For 2018, the dates are October 19th, 20th, 26th, and 27th, from 6pm to 9pm each day.
-The theme for this year is "Aliens: Area 27."
+For 2019, the dates are October 18th, 19th, 25th, and 26th, from 6pm to 9pm each day.
+The theme for this year is "Mystery Haunted House."

 - Fort Edward Chamber of Commerce: Jane McCrea - Sarah McNeil - Duncan Campbell